 From a landlord's perspective, it makes good business sense to look into a guarantor's finances, even though this may seem intrusive.
 Landlords can't just take a person's word that he can pay the monthly rent.
 (If they could, then the idea of a tenant needing a guarantor probably wouldn't even come up.)
 These are common documents required of guarantors:

 - Pay stubs: Landlords commonly ask for copies of one or more recent pay stubs.
 If you don't have the originals, you can ask your employer for copies.
+Note: You should never need to provide tax returns to a landlord; your pay stubs should suffice.

 - Guarantor credit check: A landlord may prefer to run a credit check on prospective guarantors.
 To do this, you must provide them with your name, address, and Society Security number or Individual Taxpayer Identification Number.